ONLINE HELP

 Overview

-For each action performed in a page, the mechanism for page synchronization automatically checks the synchronization.
-This check consists in verifying whether the page displayed in the browser corresponds to the page context found on the server.
+For each action performed on a page, the page synchronization mechanism automatically checks the synchronization.
+This mechanism checks whether the page displayed in the browser corresponds to the page session on the server side.

-2. Management of the synchronization through programming, in the page synchronization code.
+2. Manage synchronization programmatically, in the page synchronization code.

 Default synchronization

-The synchronization mechanism is triggered only if the option "Use the mechanism for synchronizing pages" is selected for the page.
+The default synchronization mechanism is triggered only if the "Allowed (runs the synchronization code)" option is selected for the page.

 If a desynchronization occurs, a warning message informs the user that the requested action has not been performed.
-The page corresponding to the context on the server is re-displayed.
+The page corresponding to the session on the server is redisplayed.
 The site can continue to operate.

 To enable synchronization in a page:

-1. Open the page description window: on the "Page" tab, in the "Description" group, click "Description".
+1. Open the page description window.
+To do so, go to the "Page" tab, "Description" group, and select "Description".

 To enable synchronization in all the pages of the project:

-2. In the "Advanced" tab, for "Default option for the browser "Back" button", check "Allowed (runs the synchronization code)".
+2. On the "Advanced" tab, for "Default option for the browser "Back" button", check "Allowed (runs the synchronization code)".

 Remarks: